Did Microsoft steal DOS from CP/M? There’s $100,000 in it for you if you can prove they did.

 There are other stories, like the existence of an obscure bug in the FCB implementation that was present in both CP/M 1.3 and DOS 1.0.

-John C. Dvorak alluded to this story way back in 1996 but didn’t give any details.
-On Leo Laporte’s This Week in Tech podcast, episode 73, Jerry Pournelle talked about an Easter egg that appears in early versions of MS-DOS that print a surprising message.
+John C. Dvorak alluded to this story in the February 1997 issue of PC Magazine but didn’t give any details.
+On Leo Laporte’s This Week in Tech podcast, episode 73, in October 2006, Jerry Pournelle talked about an Easter egg that appears in early versions of MS-DOS that print a surprising message.
 It’s at 16:10 in the podcast.

 I can tell you, I saw Gary Kildall take a copy of DOS 1, 1.1 or 1.2, and I have written down what he did to get it, and it brings up “copyright Digital Research Corporation, Gary Kildall programmer.”
 I am not kidding.
 It was in the code.
 I’ve seen it!
 This is not somebody-told-me-this.
 Gary showed it to me.